Note: Please be patient with these early chapters; I was very young when I started!

 Aerith trailed after him as Ienzo began to cut a path across the wide room.
 Tseng slid back to rest against the wall beside cafeteria doors.
 It was their routine again: the security guard would act as if he was there guarding the entire room—but his eyes would never lift their stare from Ienzo's back, and his hand would not stray far from the gun holster at his hip.
 Tseng would be silent, motionless… but a constant pressure nonetheless.
 She wondered how Ienzo could stand it; she wondered how Tseng could be that way.

-"Ienzo," a tiny red-headed girl smiled up at him, "I drew a picture of you."
+"Ienzo," Kairi smiled up at him, "I drew a picture of you."
 She gingerly held the crayon-covered paper out to him.
 He took the paper and surveyed the blob-like form with only a fleeting look of disdain.

-The indigo-eyed girl stared up at him eagerly.
-Ienzo gave her a smile, but it was empty and not at all warm.
-"It's very nice, Kairi."
+The little girl stared up at him eagerly.
+Ienzo gave her a smile, but it was empty.
+"It's very nice, your Highness."

 Then, just as quickly as that odd look had come, it was gone, replaced by his typical disinterest.
 He obviously couldn't care less about—Aerith blinked in surprise as he folded the picture carefully in quarters and put it in the pocket of his loose white pants.
 Something had just happened, something important… but Aerith wasn't sure what or even how it had happened.